-- 4. Notice of Intent (NOI) Requirements - (a) The owner or its duly authorized representative shall submit a complete notice of intent no later than thirty days before the proposed starting date of the discharge or thirty days before the expiration date of the applicable notice of general permit coverage. - (b) The owner or its duly authorized representative shall include the following information in the notice of intent: - (1) Information required in section 34 of appendix A of chapter 11-55; - (2) Activity for which the recycled water is to be used and the amount in gallons per day of recycled water to be used or conveyed; - (3) Name of the owner or operator of treatment works producing or supplying the R-1 water, if different from the permittee;
+- (3) A notice of cessation is submitted where the administrative extension shall expire on the date that the discharge ceased. - 4.
+Notice of Intent (NOI) Requirements - (a) The owner or operator shall submit a complete notice of intent thirty days before the proposed starting date of the discharge, and at least thirty days before the expiration date of this general permit. - (b) The owner or operator shall include the following information in the notice of intent: - (1) Information required in section 34 of appendix A of chapter 11-55; - (2) A brief description of the recycled water system and the amount in gallons per day of R-1 water; - (3) Name of the owner or operator of treatment works producing or supplying the R-1 water, if different from the permittee; - (4) Documentation showing that the recycled water system has been approved pursuant to Chapter 11-62 by the department.